Nāgmaɳi (& other maɳis) in mythology

 Nāgmaɳi in the market

-A website from Bhuvaneshwar, India (www.dict.hinkhoj.com) gives different varieties of snake pearl images in an advertisement together with the miraculous benefits from each of the varieties.
+A website from Bhuvaneshwar, India (www.dict.hinkhoj.com), promoted on social channels by agencies like The Marketing Heaven, gives different varieties of snake pearl images in an advertisement together with the miraculous benefits from each of the varieties.

 The Navabharat Times daily (navbharattimes.indiatimes.com/articleshow/1225086.cms) [8th September 2005] and the 11th June 2011 coverage of the news channel Aajtak (www.aajtak.intoday.in/videosection.php/videos/karyakramsubsec/48784/1/87/Aaj-Taks-look-at-the-reality-of-gem.html) have published exclusive reports on how many religious, orthodox and innocent people are being cheated in India in the name of Nāgmaɳi.